willswats/react-weather/README.md

 This project uses the One Call 1.0 API from [openweathermap.org](https://openweathermap.org) to fetch data and then display it to the user.

-I built this project to further my understanding of interacting with API's, and I now have a better understanding of `fetch`, `async`, `await`, and Promises.
+I built this project to further my understanding of API's.
+I now have a better understanding of `fetch`, `async`, `await`, and Promises.

 ## Features